 Everyday tire break in tips

 A common risk is the difference in the general feeling and familiarity you may have developed for your vehicle's handling on your old set of tires.
-With the brand new rubber may come a little more slipperiness when you go to merge with traffic on the freeway, especially so with rain or wet conditions at play while these lubricants work their way out of the new tires.

 Performance tire break in tips